blackcoffe69/Global-terror-report/README.md

 .
 Private citizen/property has 4

-. while airtport,Business,Educational institution,Government(general),Utilities,Violent political party all have 1.
+. while Airport,Business,Educational institution,Government(general),Utilities,Violent political party all have 1.

 ## Here are the dashboards: